andytriboletti/openspace-swift/README.md

 • I have an Asana with a lot of tasks for this game.
 If you'd like to contribute, let me know.

-# Multiple Universes
-• If someone is interested in forking this code and creating their own universe, we could link the universes together through a worm hole kind of like a web ring.
-Contact me at andy@greenrobot.com to get started.

 # Info
 •All assets in this repository are copyright their respective owners.